zalando/tech-radar/README.md

 At [Neofonie](https://neofonie.de), we maintain a [public Tech Radar](https://neofonie.github.io/tech-radar/) to help our engineering teams align on technology choices.
-Is is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar) and [Zalando](https://zalando.github.io/tech-radar/).
+It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar) and [Zalando](https://zalando.github.io/tech-radar/).

 This repository contains the code to generate the visualization: